 Just occasionally we come across a piece of presentation technology that surprises us.
+The test of the MP180 PocketProjector, made by 3M, is such an occasion.
+A PocketProjector presentation is surprisingly good.

 But with the MP180 PocketProjector you won’t need to weigh up how you fit a laptop and a projector into your hand luggage.
 And you won’t have to scurry around your client’s office looking for their projector.

 A powerful LED projector beam is its principal asset, powered by a mighty, yet small battery, that’s easily re-charged in three hours.
 In use the battery will support a presentation for two hours before a recharge is needed.
 When you use it, you’ll need to draw a blind or two, but it’s not necessary to black out the presentation room.
+It’s simply not as powerful as your main projector.

 Travelling with the MP180 is a connectivity dream.
 Laptop PC and MAC connection cables are all supplied (VGA,SVGA, XGA, WXGA, MAC and USB).
 That means that you can easily connect your PocketProjector to an iPhone, a video phone, an iPod, a digital camera, to speakers or headphones.